-Should the recommendation be in support of the rezoning request, the following Consistency Statement is provided for consideration: The Land Conservation and Development Plan includes the "Continuation of current activities will be supported in existing industrial and commercial areas (p 27)."
+The Planning Board by a vote of 9-1 recommends adoption of the following consistency statement: The Land Conservation and Development Plan includes the "Continuation of current activities will be supported in existing industrial and commercial areas (p 27)."
 The plan also identifies eight economic center locations that include the Moncure-Haywood and Goldston-Gulf areas.